 Full-time work in London was a lot of fun.
 Five-day weeks with only 8 hours work per day and given our location, we were already in central London at the end of the shift, so we could hit the pubs and clubs straight after work.
 It was an idyllic lifestyle - my workmates and I lived together in a small flat in Battersea, so it was an easy journey to work - a walk through Battersea Park, over Chelsea Bridge, through Sloane Square and we were there.
 The hotel was very exclusive so saw a lot of superstars passing through and some staying long term.
 We 'got to know' Sylvester Stallone and Armande Assante over the course of six months while they were filming Judge Dread.
 Madonna stayed for three months while recording the soundtrack to Evita.
 Arnold Schwarzenegger dropped by to use the gym when he was staying nearby, although I missed out on Michael Jackson as I had just left for Macau when he came to stay.

 November soon came around and it was time for me to leave.
-My personal issues were resolved which made leaving even harder, but I stayed strong and left the UK on 27th November 1996 with one suitcase.
-I returned to Heathrow in a better state than my previous visit the previous summer and had booked Sabena airlines into Macau via Brussels.
+My personal issues were resolved which made leaving even harder, but I stayed strong and left the UK on 27th November 1996 with one single suitcase.
+I returned to Heathrow in a better state than my previous in the summer and had booked Sabena airlines into Macau via Brussels.
 An easy flight and my only regret is that I didn't fly into Hong Kong's Kai Tak airport and experience the breathtaking approach over Kowloon.
-Kai Tak closed within a year or so and although I went there to pick up people, I never did fly in or out.
+Kai Tak closed within a year or so and although I went there to pick up my folks on their first visit to see me, I never did fly in or out.
 As it was, I put my head in a book and didn't allow myself to think about what I was getting myself into.
-I touched down in Macau the following day and my advetures in the Far East began.
+I touched down in Macau the following day totally out of my depth and my adventures in the Far East began.